 What is Google Remarketing?

-Google Ads Remarketing (also called retargeting) enables websites to display tailored advertising to users who have already visited their website.
-These ads will be displayed to previous visitors as they browse the internet, watch YouTube videos, or read news websites.
-This will keep your site in front of them and encourage them to return to your store.
+Google Ads remarketing is a type of online advertising where websites can display personalized ads to people who have previously visited their site.
+These ads will appear as users browse the internet, watch YouTube videos, or read news sites.
+The goal is to keep your brand in their minds and encourage them to return to your site for further engagement.

 How does Google Remarketing work?